Grievance Regarding Smart Meter Installation in Mirzapur

 The residents of Mirzapur, led by advocates like Yogi M. P. Singh, are no longer silent spectators.
 They are demanding that the “smart” in smart meters applies to the administration as much as the technology.

 This new development adds a layer of serious systemic concern to the Mirzapur smart meter case.
-Evidence and public discourse suggest that the contractor involved—likely Genus Power Infrastructures Limited or HPL Electric & Power Ltd—has been at the center of a “blacklisting” controversy in Goa, which has now followed them to Uttar Pradesh.
+Evidence and public discourse suggest that the contractor involved—likely Genus Power Infrastructures Limited or HPL Electric & Power Ltd—has been at the centre of a “blocklisting” controversy in Goa, which has now followed them to Uttar Pradesh.

-Here is the structured update for your blog post, focusing on the “Blacklisted Status” and its implications for the Mirzapur rollout.
+Here is the structured update for your blog post, focusing on the “Blocklisted Status” and its implications for the Mirzapur rollout.

-The Goa Connection: A “Blacklisted” Legacy in Mirzapur?
+The Goa Connection: A “Blocklisted” Legacy in Mirzapur?

-The most explosive revelation in the ongoing Mirzapur smart meter grievance is the identity and track record of the service providers.
-Reports from the Uttar Pradesh Rajya Vidyut Upbhokta Parishad (State Electricity Consumer Council) indicate that at least two of the major companies awarded contracts in UP were previously embroiled in blacklisting proceedings by the Goa Electricity Department.
+The ongoing Mirzapur smart meter grievance has revealed some explosive information.
+This pertains to the identity and track record of the service providers.
+Reports from the Uttar Pradesh Rajya Vidyut Upbhokta Parishad, or State Electricity Consumer Council, indicate that at least two major companies awarded contracts in UP were previously embroiled in blocklisting proceedings.
+These proceedings were initiated by the Goa Electricity Department.
+(Grievance Regarding Smart Meter Installation)

-While Genus Power has publicly claimed that a Goa High Court order quashed the formal blacklisting memo in late 2024, the “non-technical blacklisting” status remains a point of heavy contention.
+Genus Power has publicly claimed that a Goa High Court order quashed the formal blocklisting memo in late 2024.
+However, the “non-technical blocklisting” status remains a point of heavy contention.
 The question remains: Why was a company with such a volatile regulatory history entrusted with a multi-crore infrastructure project in Mirzapur?

 - Goa, 2024: Internal memos from the Goa Electricity Department barred these companies from tenders due to performance issues.

-- Uttar Pradesh, September 2024: Consumer councils raised alarms that “blacklisted” firms were participating in UP tenders.
+- Uttar Pradesh, September 2024: Consumer councils raised alarms that “blocklisted” firms were participating in tenders in UP.
 It was alleged that these companies were required to provide a 10% bank guarantee but were allowed to proceed with only 3%.

 - Mirzapur, April 2025: Local residents report that these same contractors are cutting corners by using old cables instead of the mandated armoured cables.